 Example: a point layer of city hall locations that are colored according to whether they do or don't have policies promoting walkable communities.
 As the user rolls over a city hall location, not only the name or subject of the policy appears, but a hyperlink that, if clicked on, will lead to a description of the policy or even the full text of the local resolution or ordinance.
 The user can then click on the hyperlink displayed to get the additional information

-#1 Updated by Andy Dufilie about 4 years ago
+#1 Updated by Andy Dufilie over 4 years ago

 The tooltip disappears when the user moves the mouse, so a user would not be able to click on a hyperlink in the tooltip.
 Is this feature request implying that we should make the tooltip stay on the screen after clicking on a record?
 To be clear, I'm talking about a click event, not mouse-over event.

 #3 Updated by Frank Lenk about 4 years ago

 The behavior I am looking for is the probe box persisting if a user mouses over it, then if a field being probed contains a hyperlink, the user could click on it and be taken to a new web site with more information.
 We don't necessarily need a GUI for this behavior at first if we can enable it through writing a brief script.
 A GUI could come later if the feature ends up being useful to many.